KSP-KOS/KOS/doc/source/tutorials/quickstart.rst

         WAIT 1. // pauses the script here for 1 second.
     }

 See those things with the two slashes ("//")?
-Those are comments in the kerboscript language and they're just ways to write things in the program that don't do anything - they're there for humans like you to read so you understand what's going on.
+Those are comments in the Kerboscript language and they're just ways to write things in the program that don't do anything - they're there for humans like you to read so you understand what's going on.
 In these examples you never actually have to type in the things you see after the slashes.
 They're there for your benefit when reading this document but you can leave them out if you wish.

 Save the file in your ``Ships/Script`` folder of your **KSP** installation under the filename "hellolaunch.ks".
 DO NOT save it anywhere under ``GameData/kOS/``.
 Do NOT.
 According to the **KSP** standard, normally **KSP** mods should put their files in ``GameData/[mod name]``, but **kOS** puts the archive outside the ``GameData`` folder because it represents content owned by you, the player, not content owned by the **kOS** mod.